DarrnP/The-Cutting-Edge-School-YT-Report/README.md

 # The Cutting Edge School YT report

 I created an analytics dashboard for Ansh Mehra's youtube channel in PowerBI.
-Below is a breakdown of how I got the data, cleaned the data and finally what insights I got from it.
+Below is a breakdown of how I got the data and cleaned the data

 # How I got the data